BLUE-EYED BREEDS - CELESTIAL (Altai Gene)

 CELESTIAL

 In August 2016, the LOOF (French registry) Committee of Standards approved the introduction of the blue eye colour in the British Shorthair/Longhair by Chatterie d'Aerlin (Sophie Guittonneau) and Chatterie de la Grace (Stephanie Jimenez) (Chatterie de la Grace left the Celestial breeding programme later on).
 In 2017, the partipating breeders included Lazycat Compagni (Vanessa Marmolejo), Vivarnon Cattery (Ghislaine Michel-Paulsen) and Chatterie les Gummis en Sucre (Sylvie Huber).
 The blue-eyed cats used were considered European Shorthairs and the progeny of the matings to British Shorthair/Longhair cats were registered as XSLH or XLH (experimental SH/LH).
-All the blue eyed kittens born at Aerlin cattery are tested with BAER for hearing because deafness has been observed in some of the homozygotes.
+All the blue eyed kittens born at Aerlin cattery are tested with BAER for hearing because deafness was observed in cats with white faces and heads; this was caused by the interaction of the Seymour and Lazuli genes before the Seymour gene was removed from the gene pool by selective breeding (initially they were thought to be homozygotes, but this was not the case).
 No deaf cats are used in further breeding.

 The Celestial initially included the Seymour gene, but breeders did not perpetuate those lines and only bred from Lazuli's descendants with the DBECEL gene (identified in 2024 by Marie Abitbol, previously known by breeders as the Altai gene).
 This avoided the production of deaf high white kittens.